Home / Community / Technical Divisions / Landfill Management

 Advisory Council Delegate

-Ravi Kadambala, PhD, P.E., BCEE
+Ravi Kadambala, PhD, PE, BCEE

 Division Director, Technical Services & Environmental Affairs, Miami-Dade County Department of Solid Waste Management